3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 ```

 Why would maximum RAM be limited by the variant?
 The number of memory slots and
-the used processors is the same so there should not be any differences.
-It may
+the used processors are the same so there should not be any difference.
+However
-be that the firmware limits the RAM capacity on the 7010 machine (very ugly)
-despite that the processors supports 32GB.
-However with the Dasharo firmware we
-ensure that you are not limited to vendor restrictions and 32GB memory may be
+with the Dasharo firmware we ensure that you are not limited to vendor
-populated on both 7010 and 9010.
+restrictions and 32GB memory may be populated on both 7010 and 9010.

 ## ECC support